Paulina-Dyulgerska/JS-Applications-Exam/The_Trekking_Zone_Skeleton/README-IMPORTANT.txt

-Dont' forget to run "npm install", because this app depending on bootstrap and jquery!
+Before you use this app, please run "npm install", because this app is depending on node modules:
+    - bootstrap,
+    - handlebars,
+    - jquery,
+    - popper,
+    - sammy.
+Just type in terminal "npm install".